xuanruiqi/coding-test/README.md

 If the user with ID `id` does not exist, a 404 NOT FOUND is returned.

+## Tags

+v0.1 is the first working version to provide a functionally correct and working Merkle root computation function.
+However, the internal representation is not the same as the current one.

+v0.2 is the working version providing a working Merkle root computation funtion with the same internal representation.

+v1.1 is the final deliverable (working web API).

 ## External Libraries

 I used the following external libraries (Rust crates):